tildetown/tildemush-docs/README.md

 * Your location name
 * A list user-created objects that exist in your location
 * Your inventory

-tildemush also has its own scripting language called WITCH.
-This language is used to create in-game objects, which users can interact with. tildemush provides a separate tab for scripting in WITCH.
+* A scripting tab for creating objects

 # Purpose and Goals